Logan Paul announced at the end of April that he is ending regular updates on his popular daily vlogging channel.

 Dear Logan Paul,

-Your first apology was half-assed, self-centred and full of excuses.
+Your first apology was half-assed, self-centered and full of excuses.

 I was so pleased to see that you said sorry until I read your tweet.